New links between PDE's and Voronoi patterns: Introduction

 \end{definition}

-In \cite{wormser2008generalized} and references therein, an up-to-date description of the methods available in computational geometry can be found for actually obtaining the Voronoi cells.
-In \cite{larsson2014generalized} a detailed analytical and computational study is made of generalized Voronoi regions.
-In this paper, we formalize a simple dynamical principle that allows characterizing the boundary of Voronoi cells.
-Consider $n$ point sources located at the points $x_i$ and suppose that a spherical front starts from each of them at time $t=0$.
+In \cite{wormser2008generalized,boots2009spatial,aurenhammer2013voronoi} and references therein, an up-to-date description of the methods available in computational geometry can be found for computing the Voronoi cells.
+Computing Voronoi cells if the generators are not points, but general sets is a more intricate problem.
+In \cite{larsson2014iterative}, the author introduces an algorithm for computing the measure of the Voronoi cells of generators of arbitrary codimension in Euclidean space of arbitrary dimension.
+The algorithm relies on numerically solving a specific eikonal equation.

+This connection to the eikonal equation allows characterizing the boundary of Voronoi cells as follows: Consider $n$ point sources located at the points, $x_i$, and suppose that a spherical front starts from each of them at time $t=0$.
 We consider the set of points where two fronts coming from different sources meet as time progresses (see figure \ref{wavefront}), i.e., the "collision" set of the fronts.
 The case of two points is easily pictured and determines the perpendicular bisector of the segment joining $x_1$ and $x_2$.
 This set contains the boundary of the Voronoi tessellation since, in order for two fronts to collide at a certain point, they have to be equidistant from at least two of the originally given points.
 From this set, we can obtain the boundary of the tessellation by removing those points in the collision set that belong to the interior of a Voronoi cell.